BAAI-Agents/Cradle/README.md

 ### To install the videosubfinder for gather information module

 Download the videosubfinder from https://sourceforge.net/projects/videosubfinder/ and extract the files into the res/tool/subfinder folder.
+We have already created the folder for you and included a test.srt which is a required dummy file that will not be affecting the result.

 The file structure should be like this:
 - res